-The North Pennines is perfect for both road cycling and mountain biking.
-The Coast to Coast and Border Reivers routes are just two of many challenging and rewarding road routes, and there are road biking challenges every year, such as the Haydon 100.
+The North Pennines are perfect for both road cycling and mountain biking.
+The Coast to Coast and Border Reivers routes are just two of many challenging and rewarding road routes around these areas.
+There are road biking challenges every year, such as the Haydon 100.
 There are maps available here.
 Specialist mountain bike trails can be found throughout the North Pennines, but check out these wonderful The North Pennines is home to many sections of the famous Pennine Way, which has celebrated its 50th anniversary in 2015.
 The annual North Pennines Walking Festival takes its inspiration from the stunning landscape of this AONB, offering guided walks across nine days in Cumbria, Co Durham and Northumberland covering topics such as history, wildlife and photography.
 The Haltwhisle Ring is a set of 22 walks around the Haltwhistle area.
 All walks are 'circular' and return to their starting point.

 The North Pennines is home to many sections of the famous Pennine Way, which has celebrated its 50th anniversary in 2015.
 The annual North Pennines Walking Festival takes its inspiration from the stunning landscape of this AONB, offering guided walks across nine days in Cumbria, Co Durham and Northumberland covering topics such as history, wildlife and photography.
 The Haltwhisle Ring is a set of 22 walks around the Haltwhistle area.
 All walks are 'circular' and return to their starting point.

 There are many opportunities to fish in England’s most spectacular AONB, whether you are a beginner or experienced angler.

 Whether you want to ride alone, travel in a group or take a motorcycle tour, exploring the North Pennines by bike will be an unforgettable experience.
 Pennine Country Cottages are biker-friendly.
 To find routes and map please click here

 The North Pennines offers something for everyone, every day.
 Explore our mining, railway and industrial heritage at venues such as the Killhope Lead Mining Museum, Beamish Open Air Museum or the railway museums in Darlington and Shildon.
 See outstanding art, ceramic and furniture collections at the Bowes Museum, the Laing Art Gallery or Tullie House Museum.
 Learn about our Roman past at Hadrian’s Wall and the outstanding Roman Army Museum, and see ongoing excavations at Vindolanda Roman Fort.
 Enjoy full-scale steam railway journeys on the South Tynedale Railway, Weardale Railway or the famous Carlisle to Settle line.
 Visit monumental and beautiful buildings like Durham Cathedral and Castle, Bishop Auckland Town Hall, Langley Castle and Raby Castle.
 See wonderful gardens at Eggleston Hall or The Station Garden at Langley.
 And for natural highlights, check out Hamsterley Forest, High Force and the Geltsdale RSPB nature reserve.